Help Preserve Old Westport

 Several large projects are on the table.

-On March 6, the Kansas City Business Journal reported the Minnesota-based Opus Group has submitted plans for a "mixed-used project including 256 apartments, 8,500 square feet of commercial space and a 275-space parking garage.”
+On March 6, the Kansas City Business Journal reported the Kansas City Opus Group has submitted plans for a "mixed-used project including 256 apartments, 8,500 square feet of commercial space and a 275-space tenant parking garage.”
 The proposed development would replace the Bank of America Building at the southwest corner of Westport Road and Broadway.

 The building (visible in the image above) dates back to 1876.
 The Westport Avenue Bank, then the oldest suburban bank in Kansas City, purchased the property and remodeled it in 1920.